jmcerrejon/PiKISS/README.md

-##PiKISS for Raspberry Pi: A bunch of scripts with menu to make your life easier.
+##PiKISS for Raspberry Pi & ODROID-C1: A bunch of scripts with menu to make your life easier.

 ![PiKISS Logo](http://misapuntesde.com/images/pikiss_400px_nobg.png)